Shocking Truth of Xi and Putin Hot Mic Moment | Joshua Philipp

 Same thing with media.

-But there are no go topics.
+But there are no-go topics.

 You touch the no-go topics, you're out of China.

-And so there's also a race, you know, you got to censor yourself.
+And so there's also a race.

 You got to play the game.

-You got to promote the CCP's fake narratives if you want to get access, if you want to get the good sources, if you want to get the good stories, you gotta play the game.
+If you want to get the good sources, if you want to get the good stories, you got to play the game.

 Why is criticizing slavery controversial for the NBA?